SSEH4644 Advanced Exercise Physiology

 - Students are able to (1) consult athletes and coaches about current issues in sports science and exercise physiology (e.g. nutrition, training, environmental considerations); (2) be competent in laboratory testing procedures for athletic assessment; and (3) be well versed in general exercise physiology.

-- Typically this unit is assessed in the following ways: (1) an oral examination; (2) two assignments; and (3) a seminar presentation.
+- Indicative assessments in this unit are as follows: (1) an oral examination; (2) two assignments; and (3) a seminar presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.